kosli-dev/terraform-aws-kosli-reporter/README.md

 }
 ```

-## Set custom Eventbridge rule
+## Kosli reporter triggers
+The Kosli reporter sends reports to Kosli every minute by default.
+You can customize the schedule using the `schedule_expression` parameter.

+If you need to send reports more frequently, you can enable the creation of default EventBridge rules by setting the `create_default_eventbridge_rules` parameter to `true`.
+These default rules capture any changes to *any resource of the specified type* in the AWS region.
+For example, if you are tracking a single S3 bucket, the default rule will trigger the Kosli reporter whenever any S3 bucket in the region changes.
+This behavior might result in overly frequent triggers, making custom EventBridge rules a better alternative in some cases.

-You can disable the creation of default EventBridge rules by setting the `create_default_eventbridge_rules` parameter to `false`.
-To use a custom EventBridge rule, set the `use_custom_eventbridge_pattern` parameter to `true` and provide a value for the `custom_eventbridge_pattern` parameter.
+To use a custom EventBridge rule, set the `use_custom_eventbridge_pattern` parameter to `true` and specify the desired rule using the `custom_eventbridge_pattern` parameter.
 This example demonstrates how to trigger the Kosli reporter immediately after any of the reported functions change.

 ```
 variable "my_lambda_functions" {